decaf-dev/obsidian-view-count/README.md

 -   Only markdown files can have frontmatter keys, so view count will be only be tracked for markdown files

--   Since the frontmatter needs to update every time a view occurs, your files may update frequently than you would like, especially if you stored by recently modified (like me)
+-   Since the frontmatter needs to update every time a view occurs, your files may update frequently than you would like, especially if you sort your files by recently modified (like me)

 ### File storage